cockroachdb/cockroach-operator/README.md

 # apply the operator
 # replace the -i argument with the image name
+# If you've already specified which image to use with kustomize, you don't need to specify image below.
 ./hack/apply-operator.sh -i myimagename:2342 -c $CLUSTER

 # validate the the operator is running